dadoug/gneasy-genkey/Readme.md

      --no-vcard       Do not export vcard with contact information.
      --keep-master    Keep the master key in the GnuPG keyring.

+     --gnupg-home     Home directory for GnuPG.
+Default is '~/.gnupg'.

      --quiet          Disable regular terminal output but show errors.
      --silent         Disable all terminal output.

  -h, --help           Print this help and exit.
  -v, --version        Print version information and exit.
      --version-num    Print version number <major.minor.patch> and exit.